elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-significance-of-the-diencephalon-in-brain-function.md

 url: /learn/psychology/questions/what-is-the-significance-of-the-diencephalon-in-brain-function
 score: -1.0
 related_article1:
-    id: 170586
+    id: 170581
-    title: How does the temporal lobe contribute to auditory processing and facial recognition?
+    title: >-
+        What insights have split-brain research provided about hemispheric functions?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-auditory-processing-and-facial-recognition
+    url: /learn/psychology/questions/what-insights-have-splitbrain-research-provided-about-hemispheric-functions
 related_article2:
-    id: 170588
+    id: 170583
-    title: How does the occipital lobe process visual information?
+    title: >-
+        What is the role of the limbic system in emotional processing and PTSD?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-occipital-lobe-process-visual-information
+    url: /learn/psychology/questions/what-is-the-role-of-the-limbic-system-in-emotional-processing-and-ptsd
 related_article3:
-    id: 170589
+    id: 170591
+    title: >-
-    title: What is the role of serotonin in mood regulation and behavior?
+        What is the function of the reticular formation in maintaining alertness and awareness?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-serotonin-in-mood-regulation-and-behavior
+    url: /learn/psychology/questions/what-is-the-function-of-the-reticular-formation-in-maintaining-alertness-and-awareness
 related_article4:
-    id: 170589
+    id: 170583
+    title: >-
-    title: What is the role of serotonin in mood regulation and behavior?
+        What is the role of the limbic system in emotional processing and PTSD?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-serotonin-in-mood-regulation-and-behavior
+    url: /learn/psychology/questions/what-is-the-role-of-the-limbic-system-in-emotional-processing-and-ptsd
 related_article5:
-    id: 170569
+    id: 170591
-    title: How does the hypothalamus regulate homeostasis in the body?
+    title: >-
+        What is the function of the reticular formation in maintaining alertness and awareness?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-hypothalamus-regulate-homeostasis-in-the-body
+    url: /learn/psychology/questions/what-is-the-function-of-the-reticular-formation-in-maintaining-alertness-and-awareness
 ---

 &nbsp;